- In a rocks glass, muddle the orange peel, sugar cube, and bitters.

 The basic recipe is delicious, but feel free to mix it up with some tasty variations.

-- Use spiced rum in place of the dark rum.
+- Use spiced rum, like you'll find in Captain Morgan drinks, in place of the dark rum.

 - Replace the rum with cachaça and the orange peel with a lime peel.